inSilecoInc/learning_git/README.md

   - key concepts
   - how does it work ?
   - what are GitHub, GitLab, Bitbuckets, …
-  - how do they wor?
+  - how do they work?

 **Session 2: Using GitHub to create branches and provide minor edits to already created repositories**